arlonproj/arlon/docs/design.md

   in the bundle list

 ## Cluster

-### Cluster Specification
+### Cluster Specification/ Metadata

 A Cluster Specification contains desired settings when creating a new cluster.
 These settings are the values that define the shape and the configurations of the cluster.

 Currently, there is a difference in the cluster specification for gen1 and gen2 clusters.
 The main difference in these cluster specifications is that gen2 Cluster Specification allow users to deploy arbitrarily complex clusters using the full Cluster API feature set.This is also closer to the gitops and declarative style of cluster creation and gives users more control over the cluster that they deploy.

 #### gen1

-A clusterspec contains desired settings when creating a new cluster.
+A `clusterspec` contains desired settings when creating a new cluster.
 For gen1 clusters, this Cluster Specification is called [ClusterSpec](https://github.com/arlonproj/arlon/blob/main/docs/concepts.md#cluster-spec).

 Clusterspec currently includes: